Legal & General Group (OTCMKTS:LGGNY) Stock Rating Upgraded by Zacks Investment Research

-Legal & General Group (OTCMKTS:LGGNY) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Thursday, Zacks.com reports.
-The brokerage presently has a $22.00 target price on the financial services provider’s stock.
-Zacks Investment Research‘s price objective suggests a potential upside of 13.58% from the company’s previous close.
+Zacks Investment Research upgraded shares of Legal & General Group (OTCMKTS:LGGNY) from a hold rating to a buy rating in a research note released on Thursday morning, Zacks.com reports.
+Zacks Investment Research currently has $22.00 price target on the financial services provider’s stock.

 According to Zacks, “LEGAL & GENERAL is a leading UK risk, savings and investment group.
 Legal & General today provides life assurance and other financial protection products, annuities and long-term savings products including ISA’s and pensions.
 With over £250 billion in funds under management, it is also the largest investor for UK pension funds.
 Legal & General has over 5.5 million UK customers.
 Their products are sold through over thirty bank and building society relationships, through Independent Financial Advisers and also directly to customers.
 Legal & General Assurance Society Limited, their principal operating company, is one of Europe’s top rated life companies for financial strength, with an AA+ rating from Standard & Poor’s and Aa1 from Moody’s. “

-A number of other research analysts also recently commented on LGGNY.
-Barclays reaffirmed an “overweight” rating on shares of Legal & General Group in a research note on Friday, September 3rd.
-Morgan Stanley reissued an “equal weight” rating on shares of Legal & General Group in a research report on Thursday, August 5th.
-JPMorgan Chase & Co. reissued a “neutral” rating on shares of Legal & General Group in a research report on Tuesday, August 10th.
-The Goldman Sachs Group started coverage on shares of Legal & General Group in a research report on Monday, June 7th.
-They set a “buy” rating for the company.
-Finally, Credit Suisse Group upgraded Legal & General Group from an “underperform” rating to an “outperform” rating in a report on Thursday, July 1st.
-Four equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-According to MarketBeat.com, Legal & General Group has a consensus rating of “Buy” and an average price target of $22.00.
+A number of other equities research analysts also recently weighed in on LGGNY.
+Barclays reaffirmed an overweight rating on shares of Legal & General Group in a research note on Friday, September 3rd.
+Deutsche Bank Aktiengesellschaft reaffirmed a buy rating on shares of Legal & General Group in a research note on Monday, August 9th.
+JPMorgan Chase & Co. reissued a neutral rating on shares of Legal & General Group in a research note on Tuesday, August 10th.
+The Goldman Sachs Group started coverage on Legal & General Group in a research note on Monday, June 7th.
+They issued a buy rating on the stock.
+Finally, Credit Suisse Group raised Legal & General Group from an underperform rating to an outperform rating in a research note on Thursday, July 1st.
+Four analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Legal & General Group currently has a consensus rating of Buy and an average price target of $22.00.

+The firm also recently declared a dividend, which was paid on Monday, September 27th.
+Shareholders of record on Monday, August 16th were given a $1.2553 dividend.
+This represents a yield of 6.42%.
+The ex-dividend date of this dividend was Friday, August 13th.
+Legal & General Group’s dividend payout ratio is currently 48.51%.

 Legal & General Group Company Profile